 I was conditioned to keep quiet about my inner strife.
 And I’m not alone.

 The patterns of the confined-masculine stereotype have caused me to reject parts of myself—of my own vulnerability—inflicting deep wounds.
 I was conditioned to keep quiet about my inner strife.
 And I’m not alone.
 Research from the National Institute of Mental Health (NIMH) found that about six million American men suffer from depression every year.
 And they’ve been documenting how the traditional male role, “which restricts emotional expression and encourages a preoccupation with success, power, and competition,” is associated with negative physical and psychological consequences, such as depression, anxiety, and relationship problems.
-Men are less likely to receive treatment for mental illness, and in the US, men are 3.5 times more likely to commit suicide than women.
+Men are less likely to receive treatment for mental illness, and in the US, men are 3.5 times more likely to die by suicide than women.
 This disconnection from our emotional lives can be isolating.
 It contributes to men having a higher rate of alcohol abuse—and being about two times more likely to misuse other drugs—than women.
 And it’s a sobering metaphor for how confined masculinity plays out that men represent 93% of the people in prison.

 Ashanti Branch, founder of The Ever Forward Club, says, “The problem is either that a high percentage of men are bad—or it’s that the things we’re teaching our boys become the reasons why, once they grow up, they can’t live among the free.”
 Branch’s Million Mask Movement encourages young men to embrace who they are, and let people see more than the “mask” they believe is safe to show the world.
 It has served me (and I believe it would serve all of us) to find an expansive understanding of masculinity, by first grieving the ways in which we’ve been harmed by confined masculinity.